alchemy-fr/Phraseanet-Docs/en/FAQ/Administration/index.rst

 only displayed with their title, it is possible that the thumbnails directory is not correctly mounted on the web server.

-Check in the *Virtual Host* the Alias "/web" and check that it points to the directory used to stock thumbnails.
+Check the "/web" alias in the *Virtual Host* configuration and check that it points to the directory used to stock thumbnails.

 .. seealso::